-'Uiterste Dagen’ Is a Dark Family Novel About What Drives People
+'Uiterste Dagen’ by Ferdinand Lankamp: A Dark Family Novel About What Drives People

 In Uiterste Dagen (Utmost Days), Ferdinand Lankamp seeks out the story of his family in Sweden and Finland.
 It becomes a search for people’s drives, which can sometimes be very dark.